EvansWinner/awesome-line-editors/README.md

 There are native Windows binaries of FreeDOS EDLIN available [here](https://darrengoossens.wordpress.com/2019/05/25/native-edlin-on-windows-10/).

-EDLIN came standard on MS-DOS machines and I belive up to about Windows 7, in some versions, at any rate.
+EDLIN came standard on MS-DOS machines and I believe up to about Windows 7, in some versions, at any rate.
 It is a little more friendly than ed(1) and a good deal little less powerful, at least the FreeDOS version seems to me.
 It is more than enough for